devlemire/Learn-React-CRUD/README.md

 ~~~~
 DELETE FROM people WHERE id = $1;
 ~~~~
+#Server file structure
+Your server file structure should look similar to this --private
+  --db
+    -addPerson.sql
+    -deletePerson.sql
+    -getPeople.sql
+    -updatePerson.sql
+  --node_modules
+  -package.json
+  -server.js

 #Friendly Reminder
--- Don't forget to pack your webz (shoutout to Heather).
+Don't forget to pack your webz (shoutout to Heather).
 Meaning don't forget to run webpack when you're trying to see changes you make on your react app.
 Also remember we need our server running to make the api calls.
 Which means we also need postgres running.
 (What a handful..)
 #Setting up the front-end
--- In order to get our endpoints to work with our front end we are going to need some inputs and a button
+In order to get our endpoints to work with our front end we are going to need some inputs and a button

 1 - Add two inputs (first name, last name) and a button (add person)
 ~~~~